arnavt78/bubbleos/README.md

 When an uncaught exception occurs in BubbleOS, a non-fatal error or fatal error will occur, depending on the severity of the issue.
 These errors almost always describe a bug in BubbleOS and should be reported as an issue on the [GitHub page](https://github.com/arnavt78/bubbleos/issues/new).

-It is recommended to submit the technical error information, as well as steps needed to reproduce the issue.
+It is recommended to submit the technical error information, as well as the steps needed to reproduce the issue.

 ### Non-Fatal Error